simonw/sqlite-utils/docs/cli-reference.rst

     Usage: sqlite-utils create-index [OPTIONS] PATH TABLE COLUMN...

-      Add an index to the specified table covering the specified columns.
-Use "sqlite-utils create-index mydb -- -column" to specify descending order for a column.
+      Add an index to the specified table for the specified columns

+      Example:

+          sqlite-utils create-index chickens.db chickens name

+      To create an index in descending order:

+          sqlite-utils create-index chickens.db chickens -- -name

     Options:
       --name TEXT            Explicit name for the new index